DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 her how to use email: Mary continued to request that we help her with basic administrative activities well into 2013.
-As with the account of Karen’s cooling towards her ‘ICT help’ role, this story suggests that Aboriginal people, even more digitally-proficient community members, will not necessarily assist each other to use ICTs by sharing skills, or that younger people will help older ones negotiate online services, for reasons that we’ll discuss below.
+As with the account of Karen’s cooling towards her ‘ICT help’ role, this story suggests that Aboriginal people, even more digitally proficient community members, will not necessarily assist each other to use ICTs by sharing skills, and that younger people will not necessarily help older ones negotiate online services, for reasons that we’ll discuss below.

 These stories are indicative of digital literacy and skills transfer trends that emerged during the project.
-Generally, younger residents (18-29 years), like Karen at Mungalawarru, and Emily and Mary’s other granddaughters at Imangara, who had computing experience from school or elsewhere, were more self-sufficient with using ICTs.
+Generally, younger residents (18–29 years), like Karen at Mungalawurru, and Emily and Mary’s other granddaughters at Imangara, who had computing experience from school or elsewhere, were more self-sufficient with using ICTs.
 They usually only asked us for specific assistance with problems or complex tasks, which fell more within the category of technical or application support than training.
-When we asked participants whether they thought they were getting better at using computers, 18-29-year-olds most often (approximately one-third of self-assessments), said they’d improved during the project.
+When we asked participants whether they thought they were getting better at using computers, 18–29-year-olds most often (approximately one-third of self-assessments) said they’d improved during the project.

-In our initial meetings with the three communities, we found that rates of computer non-adoption were proportionately highest amongst those aged 45-60 years (88 per cent non-adopters), and 60+ years (83 per cent non-adopters).
+In our initial meetings with the three communities, we found that rates of computer non-adoption were proportionately highest amongst those aged 45–60 years (88 per cent non-adopters) and 60+ years (83 per cent non-adopters).
 Physical disability, such as poor eyesight or conditions such as back or leg problems, compounded their reluctance to use computers.
 One woman, for example, complained that a leg injury